 My name is Daphne Mohajer Va Pesaran.
 I’ve been living in Japan for many years, graduated from Bunka Fashion Graduate University (BFGU) in the Fashion Design course and am working as a designer, writer and instructor in Tokyo.

-I’ve created this blog for them to help with the transition to Tokyo, to Bunka and just to share some resources with them.
+I’ve created this blog for them to help current and prospective students with the transition to Tokyo, to Bunka and just to share some resources with them.
 In addition to this, I am hoping that the images and information that I post on this blog will give curious people outside of Japan a peek into the world of being a student at Bunka Gakuen University.

 Please feel free to contact me about anything you want : email@example.com.